 FILMING FOR MY DEGREE

 This was were I started to focus on my filming task set by my university placement coordinator.
-I was asked to write a brief and interview two children; a boy and a girl about their journey of coming to this home.
-With the help from another volunteer I interviewed a boy from the home, Shubham.
+I was asked to write a brief and interview two children; a boy and a girl about their journey of coming to the children’s home.
+With the help from a member of staff I interviewed a boy from the home, Shubham.
 It was interesting to get to know about his goals and the whole reason he came to the home.
 This lasted about two hours and Shubham was very comfortable with us filming him and he seemed happy to tell his story.

 After this was done I then went to eat lunch and played some role-play games with the younger children.
 I noticed that once you engage the younger children once, they will always want to play more games.
 This was a very productive and eventful day.

 I continue to conduct my interviews the following day, and this time I interviewed someone from the girl’s home.
 I wanted to hear how she ended up in the home and what advice she could give to people in her situation.
-The interview went really well with help from another volunteer who translated my questions in Hindu.
+The interview went really well with help from a member of staff who translated my questions into Hindu.
 I found it very interesting to understand more about what the girl went through and also how positive she is.
 This interview lasted about an hour and a half.

 After this interview was completed I went to eat with the children and then afterwards involved myself in a variety of role-play games to keep the children engaged.
 I also made sure the girls soaked some kidney peas in a pot of water for our next day’s cooking lesson.
 I really enjoyed this day and found it very rewarding.